Kents Bank: Economy

 Most people living in Kents Bank are retired, the main sector for employment is wholesale and retail followed by estate agency, renting and business activities.
 There is a large hotel in Kents Bank called Abbot Hall which opened in 1916 and is owned by the Christian Guild.
 The one shop which included a Post Office closed early 2016.

-Governance

-Kents Bank is part of the Grange-over-Sands civil parish and part of the Grange South Ward in South Lakeland District Council and is represented by the Conservative Tom Harvey.

-Kents Bank was originally part of the county of Lancashire but in 1974, as part of the Local Government Act 1972 it became part of the newly formed county of Cumbria, where Kents Bank is part of the Grange Ward and is represented by the Conservative Bill Wearing.

-Kents Bank is part of the Westmorland and Lonsdale constituency and is represented by the Liberal Democrat Tim Farron.
-Prior to Brexit in 2020, Kents Bank was part of the North West England constituency in the European Parliament.

 Public services

 Since early 2016 Kents Bank sadly no longer has a post office.
 The postcode is an LA one for the Lancaster area.
 The postal town is Grange-over-Sands.
-Water and sewage services are provided by United Utilities, the distribution network operator for the area is Electricity North West, waste and recycling services are provided by South Lakeland District Council.
+Water and sewage services are provided by United Utilities, the distribution network operator for the area is Electricity North West.
 The nearest library is in Grange-over-Sands.

 Kents Bank is part of the Cumbria Constabulary area and the nearest police stations are Ulverston and Milnthorpe which are both around 13 mi away.
 Kents Bank lies in the Cumbria Fire and Rescue Service and North West Ambulance Service area both of which have stations in Grange-over-Sands.